-The next month provides the last opportunity to make any housing changes before winter.
+The next few months could provide the last opportunity to make any housing changes before winter.
 Assess your dairy unit with a view to improving cow comfort and easing management.
 Cubicles should be sized for the largest cows in your herd, remember they are metal furniture!
 Suggested dimensions for a 600 kg cow are:

 The bed should slope 100 mm from front to back and the kerb depth should be between 150 mm and 200 mm.
-Trials show that cow lying time increases with the softness of the bed, so try kneeling on the cubicle bed, if you feel any discomfort then it needs upgrading.
+Trials show that cow lying time increases with the softness of the bed so try kneeling on the cubicle bed.
+If you feel any discomfort then it needs upgraded.

-Do not overlook simple issues that influence feed intakes, milk yield and fertility.
+Do not overlook simple things that have a bearing on feed intake, milk yield and fertility.
 These include ventilation, condition of floors, feed space, cow flow, adequate water and lighting.

 August jobs checklist

-- To maintain sward quality top grazing swards containing old dead grass or seed heads.
+- Top grazing swards containing old dead grass or seed heads to maintain sward quality.

 - Calibrate parlour and out of parlour feeders to ensure accurate feeding.

-- If fields are not performing well consider reseeding.
+- Consider reseeding fields that are not performing well.
 Apply lime where necessary and the appropriate fertiliser based on soil analysis results.